If you are a parent of a special needs child, then by now you have realized that nothing fully prepares you for this unique journey.

 Eye exams for children with special needs

-Children with special needs usually have higher optical prescriptions, and specific equipment may be required to provide the optimum prescription— many special needs children have reduced visual acuity or may even be non-verbal.
+Children with special needs usually have higher optical prescriptions, and specific equipment may be required to provide the correct prescription— many special needs children have reduced visual acuity or may even be non-verbal.

 A comprehensive assessment of children with special needs usually requires a developmental vision evaluation to examine the integrity of visual skills.

 If reduced vision or visual skills are detected, corrective eyewear and/or a personalized program for vision therapy will be recommended.
-Early identification of vision conditions are essential for treatment to achieve optimal success —allowing children to reach their highest potentials.
+Early identification of vision conditions are essential to achieve optimal treatment results— allowing children to reach their highest potentials.

 Eyeglasses for children with special needs are designed with special features to accommodate facial features unique to some children with special needs.